napahlm/manta-simulator/README.md

 Will add a customized UUV simulator later.

 Known problems:
 1. Gazebo doesn't shut down (or takes way too long) when you kill the node which started the program.
-Rapid relaunching of the `roslaunch` command might not work.
-Restarting your PC seems to work fine.
+Rapid use of the `roslaunch` command and killing it again might therefore not work, and new simulations are waiting indefinitely for the last one to shut down. *Restarting your PC seems to work fine.*

 # Complete Setup